SgtHouston/LinkedInClone/README.md

 ** In all the following images, my work is first, followed by the actual webpage on the right.**
 <br>
 ** The LIVE VERSION of this project was taken down by Netlify due to copyright claim from LinkedIn.
-I guess it was pretty good!😅 **
+I guess my copy was pretty good!😅 **

 ## Sign-In Page
 The Home "/" React route is the sign-in page, where the user is prompted to use their e-mail and password to sign in.